Bach Flow on Homogeneous Products: Bach flow on locally homogeneous products

 \begin{proof} Since the Ricci tensor is invariant under uniform rescaling of the metric, we can use the components of the metric directly, or we can use $a$, $b$, and $c$ to determine the Ricci curvature.
-We have three cases. \begin{itemize} \item If $h$ corresponds to a point in $D_S$, then we can simply plug in the fact that, in the limit, $4a = b = c$ to get the values indicated for the Ricci tensor.
-For scalar curvature, we have
+We have three cases.

+If $h$ corresponds to a point in $D_S$, then we can simply plug in the fact that, in the limit, $4a = b = c$ to get the values indicated for the Ricci tensor.
+For scalar curvature, we have{\samepage